What is a Heat Recovery Ventilation (HRV)?

 Residents of a home with an HRV will be less worried about permanently turning it on in the winter, knowing that 60 to 80% of the heat will be recovered.
 The continuous operation will increase the efficiency of the unit and improve air quality.

-Cons of HRV
+Cons of Heat Recovery Ventilation

 This type of ventilator – the HRV – is among the most expensive ventilators on the market.

-Like central ventilation without recuperation, an investment of time and money is required of HRVs to be correctly maintained and installed.
+Like central ventilation without recuperation, an investment of time and money is required for HRVs to be correctly maintained and installed.
 Deficiencies at this level will cause a supply of contaminated air.
 The consequences will be similar if it is misused.

 If the device is poorly chosen and incorrectly installed, which happens too frequently, the noise generated will be an inconvenience for residents.
 Follow the best practices coming next in order to avoid these problems.